dddrrreee/cs340lx-25aut/labs/1-fast-dev-int/README.md

   - (700M cycles / sec) / (98 cycles) = 7.1M.

 My hope is that over-clocking will let us double these numbers.
 TBD!
-(UPDATE: it did, see below.)
 You can read about the mailbox interface at:
   - [mailboxes](https://github.com/raspberrypi/firmware/wiki/Mailbox-property-interface)
   - [240lx lab 1](https://github.com/dddrrreee/cs240lx-25spr/tree/main/labs/1-mailboxes)
   - [Overclock flags and
   settings](https://www.raspberrypi.com/documentation/computers/config_txt.html#overclocking-options).
 This is from the rpi foundation --- you'll need
     to scroll down a bunch to get to the flags table.

+UPDATE:
+  - Overclocking did help alot!
+See step 17 below.

 ----------------------------------------------------------------------
 ### Step 16: James and Sai's $100 bounty hack: low-latency interrupts.